 The seventeenth in the series of Oecumenical Councils was that of Florence.
-It was a gathering called to end some longstanding separations of Oriental dissident groups from the true Church.
-One of its acts was the famed decree for the Jacobites, included in the dogmatic Bull Cantate Domino, issued by Pope Eugenius IV on February 4, 1442.
+It was a gathering called to end some long-standing separations of Oriental dissident groups from the true Church.
+One of its acts was the famed decree for the Jacobites, included in the dogmatic Btdl Cantale Domino, issued by Pope Eugenius IV on February 4, 1142.
 The following paragraph is found in this decree.

-It [the sacrosanct Roman Church, established by the voice of Our Lord and Saviour] firmly believes, professes, and teaches that none of those who do not exist within the Catholic Church, not only pagans, but Jews, heretics, and schismatics, can become partakers of eternal life; but that they are going into the everlasting fire which is prepared for the devil and his angels, unless they become associated with it (nisi ... eidem fuerint aggregati) before they die.
-And [it firmly believes, professes, and teaches] that the unity of the ecclesiastical body is of such value that the Church's sacraments are profitable unto salvation, and that fastings, almsgivings, and the other duties of piety and exercises of the Christian militancy, bring forth eternal rewards only for those who remain within it [the unity of the ecclesiastical body]: and that, however great his almsgiving may be, and even though he might shed his blood for the name of Christ, no one can be saved unless he remains within the embrace and the unity of the Catholic Church.
+It [the sacrosanct Roman Church, established by the voice of Our Lord and Saviour] firmly believes, professes, and teaches that none of those who do not exist within the Catholic Church, not only pagans, but Jews, heretics, and schismatics, can become partakers of eternal life; but that they are going into the everlasting fire which is prepared for the devil and his angels, unless they become associated with it (nisi . . . eidem fuerint aggregati) before they die.
+And [it firmly believes, professes, and teaches] that the unity of the ecclesiastical body is of such value that the Church's sacraments are profitable unto salvation, and that fastings, almsgivings, and the other duties of piety and exercises of the Christian militancy, bring forth eternal rewards only for those who remain within it [the unity of the ecclesiastical body]: and that, however great his almsgiving may be, and even though he might shed his blood for the name of Christ, no one can be saved unless he remains within the embrace and the unity of the Catholic Church.1

-Actually this declaration of the Cantate Domino simply makes more explicit the lessons brought out in the Fourth Lateran Council and in the Bull Unam sanctam.
+Actually this declaration of the Cantate Domino simply makes more explicit the lessons brought out in the Fourth Lateran Council and in the Bull Vnam sanctam.
 First of all, it mentions and classifies those who are outside of the true Church.
-These include the pagans, who do not accept any part of divine public revelation; the Jews, who accept the Old Testament as God's message; the heretics, who accept certain parts of the teaching contained in the New Testament; and finally the schismatics, who have not rejected any portion ol the divinely revealed message, but who dimply have cut themselves oil lrom communion with ihe true Church.
-It insists that none ol these people tan attain to eternal lilc unless they enter the true Church belore they pass lrom this world.
-In issuing this teaching, the Cantate Domino simply repeated, with a little more explicitness about the individuals who are "outside" the Church, what previous documents had already taught about the necessity of the Catholic Chinch lor the attainment of eternal salvation.
+These include the pagans, who do not accept any part of divine public revelation; the Jews, who accept the Old Testament as God's message; the heretics, who accept certain parts of the teaching contained in the New Testament; and finally the schismatics, who have not rejected any portion ol the dnmel) revealed message, but who simply have cut themselves oil Ironi communion with the true Church, it insists dial, none ol these people tan altam to eternal lile unless the) enter the true Church belote they pass from this world.
+In issuing this teaching, the Canlale Domino simply repeated, with a little more explicitness about the individuals who are "outside" the Church, what previous documents had already taught about the necessity of the Catholic Church lor the attainment of eternal salvation.